kyma-project/cli/docs/gen-docs/kyma_provision_gardener_az.md

 ### Options

 ```
       --cidr string               Gardener Classless Inter-Domain Routing (CIDR) used for the cluster. (default "10.250.0.0/16")
   -c, --credentials string        Path to the kubeconfig file of the Gardener service account for Azure. (required)
-      --disk-size int                  Disk size (in GB) of the cluster. (default 30)
+      --disk-size int             Disk size (in GB) of the cluster. (default 50)
       --disk-type string          Type of disk to use on Azure. (default "Standard_LRS")
   -e, --extra NAME=VALUE          One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter the key-value pairs as a comma-separated list.
   -k, --kube-version string       Kubernetes version of the cluster. (default "1.16")
-      --machine-image-name string      Version of the shoot's machine image name in any environment. (default "coreos")
-      --machine-image-version string   Version of the shoot's machine image version in any environment. (default "2303.3.0")
   -n, --name string               Name of the cluster to provision. (required)
       --network-nodes string      CIDR of the entire node network.
       --network-pods string       Network type to be used.
       --network-services string   CIDR of the service network.
       --network-type string       Network type to be used. (default "calico")
       --nodes int                 Number of cluster nodes which also defines the maximum autoscale value for the cluster.
 The value you provide for this flag overrides the settings defined with the "scaler-max" flag. (default 3)
   -p, --project string            Name of the Gardener project where you provision the cluster. (required)
   -r, --region string             Region of the cluster. (default "westeurope")
       --scaler-max int            Maximum autoscale value of the cluster.
 If you use the "nodes" flag in parallel to this one, it will result in overriding the "scaler-max" flag. (default 3)
       --scaler-min int            Minimum autoscale value of the cluster. (default 2)
   -s, --secret string             Name of the Gardener secret used to access Azure. (required)
-      --surge int                      Maximum surge of the cluster. (default 3)
+      --surge int                 Maximum surge of the cluster. (default 1)
-  -t, --type string                    Machine type used for the cluster. (default "Standard_D8_v3")
+  -t, --type string               Machine type used for the cluster. (default "Standard_D4_v3")
   -u, --unavailable int           Maximum allowed number of unavailable nodes. (default 1)
       --workercidr string         Specifies Gardener Classless Inter-Domain Routing (CIDR) of the workers of the cluster. (default "10.250.0.0/16")
   -z, --zones strings             Zones specify availability zones that are used to evenly distribute the worker pool. eg. --zones="europe-west3-a,europe-west3-b" (default [1])
 ```

 ### Options inherited from parent commands